priyanshujiiii/BSCCS2001_DBMS_LAB/Relational Database/Lect_2.md

 >>A>> A candidate key is always a proper subset of a super key.

->>A>> All attributes of a relation are functionally dependant on a super key.
+>>B>> All attributes of a relation are functionally dependant on a super key.

->>A>> A table may be such that, there can be no super keys.
+>>C>> A table may be such that, there can be no super keys.

->>A>> Functional dependencies are used for expressing logical constraints.
+>>D>> Functional dependencies are used for expressing logical constraints.